AcheronProject/SharkPCB/README.md

 # SharkPCB project

 This is a project to make a freely available, open-source 40% keyboard Printed Circuit Board (PCB).
+The board is compatible with Planck plates and cases and supports three layouts: full grid, 1x2U spacebar and 2x2U spacebar.

 ![Alt text](preview.png)